Self-organized hyperuniformity in a minimal model of population dynamics

-Here, $\mu_i=\mu\left(\mathbf{x}_i,t\right)$ serves as the bifurcation control parameter.
+\emph{Resource competition model} -- Formally, immobile agents (labeled $i=1,2,\dots$) are introduced stochastically in $d$-dimensional space at random positions $\mathbf{x}_i$ at a mean rate-per-unit-space volume $\lambda$.
+In our minimal model, agents are immobile, yet endowing them with non-zero diffusivity does not change our findings qualitatively, see Supplemental Material \cite{SeeSupplementalMaterial}.
+The lifetime of an individual agent $\tau_i$ is set by local environmental conditions and, in general, could be governed by a high-dimensional dynamical system.
+Yet, in many contexts including the one considered here, the dynamics show a critical transition between finite and diverging lifespan.
+In the language of dynamical systems modeling, such a transition corresponds to the elimination of a stable fixed point from some effective (possibly very high-dimensional) state space, i.e., a saddle node (SN) bifurcation.
+Importantly, in the vicinity of the bifurcation, the dynamics is governed by progression along a one-dimensional center manifold \cite{boxlerStochasticVersionCenter1989,hathcockReactionRatesNoisy2021}, parameterized by an effective `viability' coordinate $\nu_i\left(t\right)$, which follows the SN normal form dynamics \footnote{The Eq.~\eqref{nu} has a non-dimensional form for the viability $\nu$ and time $t$, measured with respect to a natural time and viability scale of the individual's internal dynamics.
+Similarly, the resource $c$ is non-dimensional by virtue of a re-scaled proportionality constant in \eqref{mu}, see Supplemental Material \cite{SeeSupplementalMaterial}.} Here, $\mu_i=\mu\left(\mathbf{x}_i,t\right)$ serves as the bifurcation control parameter.
 At fixed negative $\mu<0$, the dynamics \eqref{nu} supports a stable fixed point at $\nu=-\sqrt{|\mu|}$, where the agent remains `viable'.
 For $\mu>0$, the fixed point is eliminated with $\nu$ monotonically increasing towards the positive half line $\nu>0$, leading to removal.
-The precise value of the viability at which new arrivals are initiated, set here to $\nu_0<0$, will not affect the behavior of the system \cite{SeeSupplementalMaterial}.
-The same is true for the viability threshold for `death' set here to $\nu=0$.
+The precise value of the viability at which new arrivals are initiated, set here to $\nu_0<0$, does not affect the behavior of the system (see discussion in the Supplemental Material \cite{SeeSupplementalMaterial}).
+The same is true for the viability threshold for `death', set here to $\nu\geq0$.
 In practice, small random fluctuations, not included here, would enable noisy escape from this fixed point, leading to a finite lifetime even at $\mu<0$.
-While such weak fluctuations have a dramatic effect on the lifetime distribution \cite{simonsTuningPlasmaCell2024}, they have a sub-leading effect on density fluctuations that are at focus here \cite{SeeSupplementalMaterial}.
-Omitting them allows analytical tractability, as we discuss in the following.
-The dynamics \eqref{nu} is then coupled to a resource field $c\left(\mathbf{x},t\right)$, which below a threshold value $c_{\text{crit}}$ sets the SN bifurcation.
-Close to the bifurcation it is enough to consider a simple linear coupling
+While such fluctuations have a dramatic effect on the lifetime distribution \cite{simonsTuningPlasmaCell2024}, they have a sub-leading effect on density fluctuations that are at focus here, as shown in the Supplemental Material \cite{SeeSupplementalMaterial}.
+Omitting them allows analytical tractability, as we discuss below.
+The dynamics \eqref{nu} is then coupled to a resource field $c\left(\mathbf{x},t\right)$.
+We denote by $c_{\text{crit}}$ the critical resource level below which the bifurcation ensues.
+Close to the bifurcation it is sufficient to consider a simple linear coupling \footref{scaling}\footnotemark[1]